mattdp/partreach/config/jekyll/_posts/2014-07-09-what-to-expect-with-fdm.markdown

 <p>We’ve already written about the differences between FDM and hobby-level printing (<a href="https://www.supplybetter.com/blog/choosing-fff-vs-fdm.html" target="_blank">find that here</a>).
 Instead, we will examine some of the benefits and shortcomings of FDM.<p>

 <h3>Is FDM right for me?</h3>
 <p>Here's an example of a part that we sourced at SupplyBetter.
+This part specifically needed to be made of ABS, because it was to be chemically bonded to a part made of injection-molded ABS.
 It has:</p>

 <ul>
   <li>Functional structure.</li>
   <li>No surface finish requirements.</li>
-  <li>This part specifically needed to be made of ABS, because it was to be chemically bonded to an injection-molded ABS part.</li>
 </ul>

 <table class="image" style="margin: auto;">